mcandre/docker-first-aid-kit/README.md

 Set `Virtual disk limit` to 128 GB or higher.
 This allows Docker to use more of the available host file system resources, particularly for guest /tmp operations.

+# VARIOUS DOCKER FAILURES

+Docker may begin to act strangely after resuming from host hibernation.
+When in doubt, restart the Docker service.

 # CLEAN

 Regularly remove stale containers listed in `docker ps -a`.
 This removes junk from CPU and disk.